Organisation

 In order to fulfil its activities, the main supply chains of the Organisation include those related to products and services of parking equipment, IT hardware and software, recruitment agencies and training suppliers.

-Potential exposure
+Potential Exposure

 In general, the Organisation considers its exposure to slavery/human trafficking to be relatively limited.

-Due diligence
+Due Diligence

-The Organisation carries out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including a review of its suppliers.
+Our Organisation carries out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including a review of its suppliers.
+Our Organisation has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with Modern Slavery.

 In accordance with s54(4) the Modern Slavery Act 2015, the Organisation has taken/is taking the following steps to ensure that modern slavery is not taking place: